Lufkin, Texas: Recent history

 Debris from the Space Shuttle Columbia disaster fell over the Lufkin area on February 1, 2003.

 A Little League Baseball team from Lufkin, locally known as the Thundering 13, won the U.S. Championship at the 2017 Little League World Series in Williamsport, Pennsylvania.
 There have been many community tributes to the team.

-Lufkin has battled a methamphetamine crisis for several years.
-Methamphetamine production distribution, and usage have been major issues.

 Geography

 According to the United States Census Bureau, in 2019, the city has a total area of 34.48 sqmi.

 Lufkin is at the crossroads of East Texas at the intersections of Highways US 59, future Interstate 69, which leads to Houston and the Rio Grande Valley to the south and Nacogdoches and Texarkana to the north, and US 69, which leads from the Golden Triangle of southeast Texas (Orange, Port Arthur and Beaumont) to points such as Jacksonville, Tyler, Dallas, and Oklahoma to the north.

 Lufkin is 115 mi northeast of Houston.

 The elevation of Lufkin is 139 to 404 ft above mean sea level.